 What is the clearance model?

-But with new technological possibilities governments are looking at new ways to tackle the so called VAT gap.
+But with new technological possibilities, governments are looking at new ways to tackle the so-called VAT gap.
 And this is where the clearance model comes in.
 The clearance model has its origins in countries that have, to put it mildly, a rather high VAT gap.
 Or in other words, in countries where a lot of money is channeled past tax authorities costing the state millions.
-Thinking further, it causes the state to have less money to invest into education, healthcare and the likes, further manifesting the equality gap.
+Thinking further, it causes the state to have less money to invest in education, healthcare, and the like, further manifesting the equality gap.
 Does it feel like I sound too much like Marx already?
 Don’t worry, that’s not going to be the case.
 Still, I feel it’s important to highlight that the VAT gap has clear implications on the lives of people in different countries and that it’s important to look for better solutions to solve this gap.

 And this is what the Continuous Transaction Control ( CTC) model is about.
-In countries that operate under the clearance model, the tax administration requires that invoices are approved before the supplier can send it to the buyer.
+In countries that operate under the clearance model, the tax administration requires that invoices are approved before the supplier can send them to the buyer.
 There are several ways of doing this.
-But two most spread CTC processes are either "Real-Time reporting" or the "Clearance model".
-In case of Real Time reporting, the supplier sends the copy of the invoice (or most important VAT related data of that) to the government at the time when the invoice is issued and respectively the buyer reports the same information at the time of receiving the invoice.
-In this way the public sector can compare the invoice data and has an on-line visibility into the VAT situation of the country.
-In case of the clearance model the control from Tax Authority (TA) is even stricter - at the time the invoice is issued it is sent to the TA for approval and the supplier cannot deliver invoices to the buyer before the TA accepts the invoice.
+But the two most spread CTC processes are either “Real-Time reporting” or the “Clearance model”.
+In the case of Real-Time reporting, the supplier sends the copy of the invoice (or most important VAT-related data of that) to the government at the time when the invoice is issued and respectively the buyer reports the same information at the time of receiving the invoice.
+In this way, the public sector can compare the invoice data and has online visibility into the VAT situation of the country.
+In the case of the clearance model, the control from Tax Authority (TA) is even stricter – at the time the invoice is issued it is sent to the TA for approval and the supplier cannot deliver invoices to the buyer before the TA accepts the invoice.
 In some cases, such as Italy, a government channel is even used to transfer the invoice to the buyer.
 In short, instead of proving later that all taxes are paid, it is checked upfront and it has proved in the countries where it is already in use that VAT collection has improved remarkably effective.

 The clearance model in a way is a perfect win-win situation for the government, countries and businesses alike.
 It pushes countries further ahead on their digitalization curve to electronic invoicing and at the same time businesses can use these technologies to make life easier because they can deal with their VAT upfront without having to store a massive paper trail with the ghosts of invoices past.
 And lastly of course the state (and thereby the citizens) benefit because the clearance model helps to close the VAT gap.

-In March this year we took a look at Italy that was implementing the clearance model on this blog.
+In March this year, we took a look at Italy which was implementing the clearance model on this blog.
 Already before that another European country, Hungary, has implemented a lighter version (Real Time reporting) of CTC.
-Back in spring we wondered if it would be a sign that the CTC is gaining a foothold in Europe, if big countries and economies like Italy are taking the model into use.
+Back in spring, we wondered if it would be a sign that the CTC is gaining a foothold in Europe if big countries and economies like Italy are taking the model into use.
 Now France is following suit and has published their draft budget for next year in which they mention that they will start to implement the clearance approach, just like Italy did last year.
-In my opinion it supports what I wondered in March.
-Other European countries have been following the development in Italy and probably many of them will follow their footsteps.
+In my opinion, it supports what I wondered about in March.
+Other European countries have been following the development of Italy and probably many of them will follow in their footsteps.

 France is now the first country that is doing so.
 They explain that their aim is to reduce the VAT gap.